Japanese garden: Trees and flowers

 Nothing in a Japanese garden is natural or left to chance; each plant is chosen according to aesthetic principles, either to hide undesirable sights, to serve as a backdrop to certain garden features, or to create a picturesque scene.
 Trees are carefully chosen and arranged for their autumn colors.
 Moss is often used to suggest that the garden is ancient.
 Flowers are also carefully chosen by their season of flowering.
 Formal flowerbeds are rare in older gardens, but more common in modern gardens.
 Some plants are chosen for their religious symbolism, such as the lotus, sacred in Buddhist teachings, or the pine, which represents longevity.

 The trees are carefully trimmed to provide attractive scenes, and to prevent them from blocking other views of the garden.
 Their growth is also controlled, in a technique called niwaki, to give them more picturesque shapes, and to make them look more ancient.
 It has been suggested that the characteristic shape of pruned Japanese garden trees resemble trees found naturally in savannah landscapes.
 This resemblance has been used to motivate the so-called Savannah hypothesis.
 Trees are sometimes constrained to bend, in order to provide shadows or better reflections in the water.
-Very old pine trees are often supported by wooden crutches, or their branches are held by cords, to keep them from breaking under the weight of snow.
+Very old pine trees are often supported by wooden crutches called tsurazue or hōdzue shichū, or their branches are held by cords, to keep them from breaking under the weight of snow.